 The Transition to Your Permanent Smile

-Moving from a temporary dental crown to your permanent dental crowns is one of the most rewarding steps in your dental implant journey.
-This stage finalizes the restoration process, ensuring optimal function, esthetics, and long‑term dental health.
+Moving from a temporary implant crown to your permanent dental crown is one of the most rewarding steps in your dental implant treatment.
+This phase of implant dentistry finalizes the restoration process after implant surgery, ensuring optimal function, superior aesthetics, and long-term oral health.
+During this time, the temporary crown or provisional crown protects the surgical site, supports healthy gum tissue, and prepares the implant for the final restoration.

 Healing Timeline